This post was most recently updated on August 26th, 2022.5 min read.

 On March 10th, Microsoft says, it will also roll out an update to the free version of Teams that will lift restrictions on how many users can be part of a team and allow users to schedule video calls and conferences.The Verge

 Okay – so that’s there.
-At least getting started adopting remote working practices isn’t expensive now!
+At least getting started in adopting remote working practices isn’t expensive now!

 And Teams is a great tool.
 Back when I had my first stint at remote working (while living in the USA in 2017), Microsoft Teams was pretty fresh out of the oven… And it was a lifesaver during the 6 remote months I went through.

-Without proper collaboration tools, Cabin Fever would’ve gotten to me pretty bad.
-While Finns are known to be fairly introverted, some social interaction is still a welcome change in your work day.
+Without proper collaboration tools, Cabin Fever would’ve affected me pretty badly.
+While Finns are known to be fairly introverted, some social interaction is still a welcome change in your workday.

 But I digress.

-To get back to the topic, there’s plenty of small things you can do to make your working from home experience as pleasant as possible and just a tiny bit more sociable.
+To get back to the topic, there are plenty of small things you can do to make your working from home experience as pleasant as possible and just a tiny bit more sociable.
 Read below for my top picks!

 Tip 1: Turn your camera on